Contrasting Universal (NYSE:UVV) and Seaboard (NYSE:SEB)

-Universal (NYSE:UVV – Get Rating) and Seaboard (NYSE:SEB – Get Rating) are both consumer staples companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their valuation, profitability, dividends, risk, institutional ownership, earnings and analyst recommendations.
+Universal (NYSE:UVV – Get Rating) and Seaboard (NYSE:SEB – Get Rating) are both consumer staples companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their institutional ownership, profitability, earnings, valuation, risk, dividends and analyst recommendations.

-This is a breakdown of current ratings and target prices for Universal and Seaboard, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Universal and Seaboard, as provided by MarketBeat.com.

 |Sell Ratings